zkrising/Tachi/docs/docs/game-support/common-config/index.md

 A game config is configuration for a game.
 Games in Tachi aren't actually the meaty part of support, instead, games form a kind of "group" for their playtypes.

 For example, in IIDX there are two kinds of playtypes - Single Play and Double Play.
-Although these are completely separate kinds of games (it wouldn't make sense to share scores between them).
+Although these are completely separate kinds of games (it wouldn't make sense to share scores between them), they do share songs.

 The game part - in this case `iidx` - defines things that are shared between all of its playtypes - things like what to call the game and what the song documents look like.

 Whereas the game + playtype (typically shortened to GPT) is the part that contains almost all of the actual configuration.
 This distinction will become more obvious when you see the difference in size between the two configs.

+!!! note
+	I picked the shorthand `GPT` before ChatGPT et. al. blew up.
+Ah well.

 ## Game Configurations